 - Get Tested if Possible

-Like most respiratory infections, COVID-19 spreads from individual to individual through tiny respiratory droplets when a person coughs or exhales.
+Like most respiratory infections, Covid 19 spreads from individual to individual through tiny respiratory droplets when a person coughs or exhales.
 The virus can also be spread through contaminated surfaces.
 Following the basic steps above will not only protect you and your family, it will help stop the virus from spreading to individuals elsewhere.

-Who Should Get Tested for COVID-19 in Seattle?
+Who Should Get Tested for Covid 19?

 These are the following people who are at risk for COVID-19: